AidanHibbard/writing-project/docs/outline.md

 - Always have product repaired by manufacturer authorized professional
    - Devices may have unsafe parts to disassemble without proper training
    - Device could be damaged by user modification or fix leading to a higher cost repair
+## Bottom Line
+- Right to Repair should be ingrained into our legal system, regardless of safety or intellectual property claims.